araj4/medical-search-engine/README.md

 #Objective:
 To build a medical search engine which is capable of generating catagorical search results based on the string entered by the user.
+#Key Features:
+#
+Efficient to generate high quality content: This search engine would be self-efficient to search the symptoms based on the disease that encounters with them.
+No such results would be fetched that does not have any medical background such as research journal or scholar papers related to the topic (symptom) being searched.
+#
+Non-redundancy: There would be no duplicate data fetched through this application.
+#
+Non-Clumsiness: The links or data fetched would be well categorized on the basis of different diseases that have the same symptoms.

+Single Objective Search engine: Since the search engine would basically serve as a medical dictionary, thus, there would be no results for any term outside the medical scope
 #Prototype: (Invisio)
 https://projects.invisionapp.com/share/BFA6L4CW9
 #Comment:-